Italian Maiolica: Ceramics of the Renaissance

 - In modern Italian (and some parts of Italy in the 16th century) its meaning has broadened to ‘tin glazed earthenware’.

-- In English, it is used to refer to tin glazed earthenware in the stylistic tradition of the Italian Renaissance.
+In English, it refers to tin-glazed earthenware in the stylistic tradition of the Italian Renaissance.

 Ceramic Origins

-The first examples of this technique were found in Baghdad and dated to the 9th Century - there symmetrical patterns were painted in blue and white.
+The first examples of this technique, dating to the 9th century, were found in Baghdad.
+Their symmetrical patterns were painted in blue and white.

 However by the by the end of the 11th century Islamic pottery, including lusterware, had been in widespread use for the embellishment of religious and civic buildings.

-Thought to have been introduced by the crusaders at the as trophies demonstrating victories over the pagans by powerful Christian forces.
+It is thought to have been introduced by the Crusaders as trophies demonstrating victories over the pagans by powerful Christian forces.

-During the 13th through to the early 15th century Tuscany had good trade relations with Moorish Spain and imported large quantities of lusterware from Spain.
-This is when the Italians began to work with tin glazed ware.
+From the 13th through to the early 15th century, Tuscany had good trade relations with Moorish Spain and imported large quantities of lusterware from Spain.
+This is when the Italians began to work with tin-glazed ware.

-The Italians took great pains to copy the styles of the Spanish and Islamic designs but remained ignorant to the production of luster tones which were found on these tin glazed ceramics.
+The Italians took great pains to copy the styles of the Spanish and Islamic designs but remained ignorant of the production of luster tones, which were found on these tin-glazed ceramics.

 The most common surviving pieces from the earliest period of majolica are storage vessels made for monastic pharmacies, usually labeled to indicate their contents and decorated with contemporary Hispano-Moresque motifs or the symbols of saints credited with healing powers.

-Because of Islamic prohibitions against it, the human form was rarely depicted on majolica pottery prior to 1450 but became characteristic of its design by the beginning of the 16th century.
+Because of Islamic prohibitions against it, the human form was rarely depicted on majolica pottery before 1450 but became characteristic of its design by the beginning of the 16th century.

-The majolica of Deruta is noted for its stylized portrait heads and figures and seems to have been the first Italian ware to adopt (c.1500) the Valencian technique of of using luster glazes to produce metallic and iridescent effects.
-From Deruta the technique was probably brought to Gubbio, where a ruby-red luster color was evolved.
+The Deruta majolica is noted for its stylized portrait heads and figures and seems to have been the first Italian ware to adopt (c.1500) the Valencian technique of using luster glazes to produce metallic and iridescent effects.
+From Deruta, the technique was probably brought to Gubbio, where a ruby-red luster color was evolved.

-Relief-molded wares, designed to enhance the brilliance of the iridescence, were produced at both towns.
+Relief-molded wares, designed to enhance the brilliance of the iridescence, were produced in both towns.

-In the late 15th century majolica became more decorative and less functional.
-Dishes and vases were designed primarily for display, especially the pictorial narrative styles associated with Urbino.
+In the late 15th century, majolica became more decorative and less functional.
+Dishes and vases, especially the pictorial narrative styles associated with Urbino, were designed primarily for display.

-From the East, by way of Venice and Islamic metalworkers there, came the arabesque style, a continuous interlacing of formalized leaves and branches.
-At Urbino a sophisticated style evolved that consisted of a bizarre medley of winged monsters, grotesque semi human creatures, urns, and masks, linked by swags and garlands.
+From the East, via Venice and Islamic metalworkers, came the arabesque style, a continuous interlacing of formalized leaves and branches.
+At Urbino, a sophisticated style evolved that consisted of a bizarre medley of winged monsters, grotesque semi-human creatures, urns, and masks linked by swags and garlands.

 These delicately painted, whimsical grotesque elements were set off by a technically perfect white glaze.